Hamed0406/FullStackJava/README.md

 # FullStackJava

-## Web application for finding and sugession of recipites (Rest API and Html pages)
+## Web application for finding and sugession of recipites (RESTful API and Html pages)